The loquat fruit, also known as the nispero fruit, is spring’s delightful gift to Spain. Learn more about this orange Asian fruit.

 Wash the loquat fruit in running tap water.
 Scrub the skin gently with your hands or with a vegetable brush.

-You can also use the fruit in savoury dishes.
+You can also use the fruit in savory dishes.
 Its flavor profile works best with chicken and duck specialties.

 Is it nispero season?